ubiqsecurity/ubiq-c-cpp/src/examples/README.md

 ```

 <pre>
-Encrypt or decrypt data using the Ubiq (e)FPE service
+Encrypt or decrypt data using the Ubiq eFPE service

   -h                       Show this help message and exit
   -V                       Show program's version number and exit